karthik/zenodo/README.md

 ![zenodo_logo](https://zenodo.org/img/zenodo.svg)

 ## What is Zenodo?
-Zenodo is an open dependable home for the long-tail of science, enabling researchers to share and preserve any research outputs in any size, any format and from any science.
+Zenodo is an open repository for scientific data based at CERN  in Swizerland.
+Zenodo facilitates researchers to share and preserve _any_ research outputs in any size, any format and from any science.
+Zenodo also mints DOIs.

 __Setup__
 * Sign up for [zenodo](https://zenodo.org/youraccount/register)
 * Log in and go your profile
 * Click personal access tokens and grab one.

-Then add them to your `.rprofile` or source before running any script.
-Do not commit this to any public location as it is an application specific password to your account.
+Then add the following line to your `.rprofile`.
+You can also pass this explicitly to every function, but exposing the token will compromise your account.

 ```r
 options(zenodo_token = "YOUR-KEY")